-Add dry ingredients to wet in mixer and blend until well combined.
-Place half the batter in the fridge.
+- Add half the dry ingredients to wet in mixer and blend until well combined.
+Repeat with the remaining dry ingredients.

 - Place the two pans and bake cookies for 10 minutes or until slightly browned around the edges.
 Allow to cool completely before moving to a wire rack.

-Separate the Confectioner sweetener by placing 1/4 cup each into 3 different bowls.
+- Separate the Confectioner sweetener by placing ¼ cup each into 3 different bowls.
 Add 1 tablespoon of water to each bowl and mix until smooth.
 Add food coloring to desired color.
 You can then dip the top of each cookie into the icing and let excess drip off, then place back onto baking sheet.
 Add decorations if desired.
 Let them set before storing.